SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 that one action on waiting.
 When she makes her dodge roll, it’s at -1D, because it’s the second action she’s taking this round.
-Only a few instances exist in which the gamemaster may permit a character to “move up” her turn and react to another character’s actions.
+Only a few instances exist in which the gamemaster may permit a character to "move up" her turn and react to another character’s actions.
 These include catching a thrown object, resisting certain mental attempts, and other situations that the gamemaster deems appropriate.
 These do take the character’s action, though the player can declare that